Vertiv (NYSE:VRT) Issues Q2 Earnings Guidance

 Vertiv (NYSE:VRT – Get Free Report) issued an update on its second quarter earnings guidance on Wednesday morning.
 The company provided EPS guidance of $0.53-0.57 for the period, compared to the consensus EPS estimate of $0.55.
 The company issued revenue guidance of $1.90-1.95 billion, compared to the consensus revenue estimate of $1.90 billion.
 Vertiv also updated its FY 2024 guidance to 2.290-2.350 EPS.

-Vertiv (NYSE:VRT – Get Free Report) last posted its earnings results on Wednesday, February 21st.
-The company reported $0.56 earnings per share for the quarter, topping analysts’ consensus estimates of $0.53 by $0.03.
-The business had revenue of $1.87 billion for the quarter, compared to analyst estimates of $1.88 billion.
-Vertiv had a return on equity of 39.46% and a net margin of 6.71%.
-The firm’s revenue was up 12.7% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $0.28 EPS.
-Equities research analysts expect that Vertiv will post 2.36 earnings per share for the current fiscal year.
+Vertiv (NYSE:VRT – Get Free Report) last released its quarterly earnings results on Wednesday, April 24th.
+The company reported $0.43 earnings per share for the quarter, beating the consensus estimate of $0.37 by $0.06.
+The business had revenue of $1.64 billion for the quarter, compared to analysts’ expectations of $1.62 billion.
+Vertiv had a net margin of 6.71% and a return on equity of 39.46%.
+The firm’s revenue for the quarter was up 7.8% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $0.24 earnings per share.
+As a group, sell-side analysts predict that Vertiv will post 2.36 EPS for the current year.

 Wall Street Analyst Weigh In

-Several analysts recently issued reports on the company.
-JPMorgan Chase & Co. boosted their price target on Vertiv from $65.00 to $95.00 and gave the company an overweight rating in a research note on Thursday, April 11th.
-Mizuho boosted their price target on Vertiv from $50.00 to $56.00 and gave the company a neutral rating in a research note on Thursday, February 22nd.
-Evercore ISI boosted their price target on Vertiv from $80.00 to $90.00 and gave the company an outperform rating in a research note on Friday, April 5th.
-Oppenheimer assumed coverage on Vertiv in a research note on Friday, April 5th.
-They issued an outperform rating and a $96.00 price target for the company.
-Finally, Bank of America boosted their price target on Vertiv from $80.00 to $90.00 and gave the company a buy rating in a research note on Monday, March 18th.
-One research analyst has rated the stock with a hold rating and nine have issued a buy rating to the stock.
-According to MarketBeat.com, Vertiv currently has an average rating of Moderate Buy and an average price target of $74.56.
+VRT has been the subject of a number of recent analyst reports.
+Evercore ISI boosted their target price on Vertiv from $90.00 to $95.00 and gave the stock an outperform rating in a research report on Thursday.
+Oppenheimer boosted their target price on Vertiv from $96.00 to $98.00 and gave the stock an outperform rating in a research report on Thursday.
+Mizuho boosted their target price on Vertiv from $50.00 to $56.00 and gave the stock a neutral rating in a research report on Thursday, February 22nd.
+Citigroup boosted their target price on Vertiv from $69.00 to $102.00 and gave the stock a buy rating in a research report on Monday, April 8th.
+Finally, JPMorgan Chase & Co. boosted their target price on Vertiv from $95.00 to $100.00 and gave the stock an overweight rating in a research report on Thursday.
+One equities research analyst has rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock presently has a consensus rating of Moderate Buy and a consensus price target of $75.89.

-In related news, CAO Scott Cripps sold 56,594 shares of the company’s stock in a transaction on Friday, March 8th.
+In related news, CAO Scott Cripps sold 56,594 shares of the business’s stock in a transaction that occurred on Friday, March 8th.
 The stock was sold at an average price of $70.76, for a total transaction of $4,004,591.44.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-In related news, EVP Stephen Liang sold 306,196 shares of the company’s stock in a transaction on Friday, March 1st.
-The stock was sold at an average price of $70.24, for a total transaction of $21,507,207.04.
-Following the completion of the sale, the executive vice president now directly owns 51,841 shares in the company, valued at approximately $3,641,311.84.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, CAO Scott Cripps sold 56,594 shares of the company’s stock in a transaction on Friday, March 8th.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other Vertiv news, EVP Stephen Liang sold 306,196 shares of the company’s stock in a transaction that occurred on Friday, March 1st.
+The stock was sold at an average price of $70.24, for a total value of $21,507,207.04.
+Following the completion of the transaction, the executive vice president now directly owns 51,841 shares in the company, valued at approximately $3,641,311.84.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CAO Scott Cripps sold 56,594 shares of the company’s stock in a transaction that occurred on Friday, March 8th.
 The stock was sold at an average price of $70.76, for a total value of $4,004,591.44.
 The disclosure for this sale can be found here.
-Corporate insiders own 5.62% of the company’s stock.
+5.62% of the stock is currently owned by corporate insiders.

 Vertiv Holdings Co, together with its subsidiaries, designs, manufactures, and services critical digital infrastructure technologies and life cycle services for data centers, communication networks, and commercial and industrial environments in the Americas, the Asia Pacific, Europe, the Middle East, and Africa.